saisandeep97/NeuronsUnchained/README.md

 where $n$ is the number of samples, $d$ is the number of input features, and $h$ is the number of output features.

-The backward pass computes the gradient with respect to the weights and bias:
+The backward pass computes the gradient concerning the weights and bias:

 $$
 \frac{d}{d\mathbf{w}} f(\mathbf{x}; \mathbf{w}) = \mathbf{x}\\